Student DV starts in September on Cable 15

 Classical Concerts: Trio 180

-Trio 180 (formerly New Pacific Trio), in residence at the Conservatory of Music, is quickly gaining recognition throughout the United States.
-This talented ensemble is made up of celebrated concert violinist Ann Miller, Grammy-nominated cellist Nina Fliyer and award-winning pianist Sonia Leong.
+Trio 180, in residence at the University of the Pacific Conservatory of Music, features celebrated concert violinist Ann Miller, Grammy-nominated cellist Nina Fliyer and award-winning pianist Sonia Leong.

-Carroll Elementary students in the Elk Grover Unified School District connected with California State Park Ranger Phil McDonald at the Columbia Historic State Park to learn about the gold rush.
+Elk Grove USD students connected with the Columbia Historic State Park to learn about the gold rush.

 The Center for African Peace Conflict and Resolution was established in 1996 at CSUS to provide reconciliation services for governments, businesses and other groups through training and education.